Art Tatum: 1938–1949

 Tatum recorded 16 sides in August 1938, but they were not released for at least a decade.
 A similar situation occurred the following year: of the 18 sides he recorded, only two were issued as 78s.
+This outcome suggests that the sixteen unissued tracks may be identical to the lost acetate recordings referenced above, indicating a potential chronological error in historical accounts.

-A possible explanation is that the increasing popularity of big band music and vocalists limited the demand for solo recordings.
+A possible explanation for the tracks not being issued was the increasing popularity of big band music and vocalists limiting the demand for solo recordings.
+(Although Tatum's career coincided with the Swing era, he operated outside the commercial mainstream and never played in the dominant big bands, such as the groups led by Count Basie, Benny Goodman, Tommy Dorsey and Glenn Miller.
+Tatum remained a soloist and small-group performer.)
 One of the releases, a version of "Tea for Two", was added to the Grammy Hall of Fame in 1986.
 One recording from early in 1941, however, was commercially successful, with sales of perhaps 500,000.
 This was "Wee Baby Blues", performed by a sextet and with the addition of Big Joe Turner on vocals.
 Informal performances of Tatum's playing in 1940 and 1941 were released decades later on the album God Is in the House, for which he was posthumously awarded the 1973 Grammy for Best Jazz Performance by a Soloist.
 The album title came from Waller's reaction upon seeing Tatum enter the club where Waller was performing: "I only play the piano, but tonight God is in the house."